wp-lai/raycast-ethers/README.md

 ![](./metadata/select-network.png)
 ![](./metadata/query-network-info.png)

-## How to use
+## How to install

-+ Clone or download to a local directory
+- Clone or download to a local directory
+- In the repo `npm install && npm run build`
-+ In Raycast, search  `Import Extension` command
+- In Raycast, search  `Import Extension` command
-+ Choose the local repo directory
+- Choose the local repo directory